 2017 is the year of the big switch off, we need a Restival more than ever, and it will be a pleasure to serve you – your comfort and wellbeing are our concern.
 Just hand yourselves over to the Restival team, we’ll take care of you.

-All prices quoted are per person, fully inclusive and quoted in GBP with a USD price quoted in the other section, we are working to today’s exchange rate of 1.24 and that’s what the rate will be prior to Restival.
+Tickets start at £1,500 and all prices quoted are per person, fully inclusive and quoted in GBP with a USD price quoted in the other section, we are working to an exchange rate of 1.24.

 If you wish, you can pay in instalments, we will try to work something out with you.